sap-contributions/litellm-agentic-examples/README.md

 ## LiteLMM
 [LiteLLM](https://www.litellm.ai) is an opensource library which supports 100+ LLMs from various providers.
 LiteLLM acts as the bridge to use standard open-source frameworks via the OpenAI api.
 LiteLLM integrates with various LLM providers.
-The "SAP provider" is recently added to LiteLLM to support LLMs in the SAP Generative AI Hub.
+The "SAP provider" is recently added to LiteLLM to support the SAP Generative AI Hub.

 ![LiteLLM_SAPGenAIHub.png](docs/source/_static/LiteLLM_SAPGenAIHub.png)